 Paragon Risk Engineering Acquires Optirisk

-UNITED STATES OF AMERICA, March 23, 2021 /EINPresswire.com/ -- Paragon Risk Engineering Group is pleased to announce the acquisition of their long standing business partner in France, Optirisk SAS.
+UNITED KINGDOM, March 23, 2021 /EINPresswire.com/ -- Paragon Risk Engineering Group is pleased to announce the acquisition of their long standing business partner in France, Optirisk SAS.

 With the acquisition of Optirisk, Paragon will further expand its European footprint, facilitating a world class, local service for our customers.
 Optirisk’s customers will have seamless access to the greater Paragon business, systems, resources and support.